texcindy99/Starbucks_Promotion_Project/README.md

 This is the Udacity experiment design project.
 I was interestested in using Starbucks promotion experiment data to:

 1. Analyze the results of the experiment and identify the effect of the Treatment on product purchase and Net Incremental Revenue;
-2. Build a model to select the best customers to target that maximizes the Incremental Response Rate and Net Incremental Revenue;
+2. Build a model to select the best customers to target that maximizes the IRR (Incremental Response Rate) and NIR (Net Incremental Revenue);
 3. Score the ‘Test.csv’ using the model and select the best customers for promotion.

 ## File Descriptions <a name="files"></a>